jdtsmith/indent-bars/README.md

 ### Configuring tree-sitter

-Simply configure `indent-bars-treesit-scope` with the node types for which "local scope" highlighting is of interest.
-This must be done for each language you use.
-This scope could be as granular as classes and functions, or including detailed block statements.   `indent-bars-treesit-wrap` can be configured in a similar manner, if desired.
+Simply configure `indent-bars-treesit-scope` with the node types for which "local scope" highlighting nodes are of interest.
+This must be done for each tree-sitter language you use.
+This scope could be as granular as classes and functions, or includ detailed block statements.
+You can disable scoping for "short blocks" using `indent-bars-treesit-scope-min-lines`, so that, e.g., a quick `if` statement does not capture scope.
 I recommend starting with the minimal possible set of node types, adding as needed.

+indent-bars-treesit-wrap` can be configured in a similar manner, if desired, although the default of `indent-bars-no-descend-list` may be sufficient for your uses.

-The easiest way to discover the node types of interest (in a buffer with working treesit support) is to `M-x treesit-explore-mode`.
+The easiest way to discover node types of interest (in a buffer with working treesit support) is to `M-x treesit-explore-mode`.
 Then simply highlight the beginning of a line of interest, and look in the `treesitter explorer` buffer which pops up for the names of obvious nodes in the tree.
 Add these types to `indent-bars-treesit-scope/wrap` for the language of interest, then `M-x indent-bars-reset` and see how you did.
 You can do something similar for `indent-bars-treesit-ignore-blank-lines-types` (which, please note, are configured as _strings_, unlike in `indent-bars-treesit-wrap/scope`).

 Please document good tree-sitter settings for other languages in the [Wiki](https://github.com/jdtsmith/indent-bars/wiki/indent%E2%80%90bars-config-Wiki#tree-sitter-config).